irods/irods_api_plugin_genquery2/README.md

 iquery "select COLL_NAME, DATA_NAME, RESC_NAME where META_COLL_ATTR_NAME = 'a1' and (META_DATA_ATTR_NAME = 'a2' or META_RESC_ATTR_VALUE not like 'v1%')"

 # List all data objects and collections the user has access to in "otherZone".
-iquery otherZone "select COLL_NAME, DATA_NAME"
+iquery -z otherZone "select COLL_NAME, DATA_NAME"

 # Show the SQL that would be executed.
 The "pg_format" SQL formatter is only used for demonstration purposes.
-iquery sql-only "select COLL_NAME, DATA_NAME where RESC_NAME = 'demoResc'" | pg_format -
+iquery --sql-only "select COLL_NAME, DATA_NAME where RESC_NAME = 'demoResc'" | pg_format -
 SELECT DISTINCT
     t0.coll_name,
     t1.data_name